-For the corporate sector as a whole, the structure financial deteriorated average leverage ratio rose to 90.02% at the end of 2008 due to the dramatic decrease in its profitability in the same year.
+For the corporate sector as a whole, the financial structure deteriorated and the average leverage ratio rose to 90.02% at the end of 2008 due to the dramatic decrease in its profitability in the same year.
 In 2009, domestic corporations experienced contracted investments in the face of the economic downturn, which, in turn, led to a reduction in their liabilities.
 As a result, the average leverage ratio for TWSE-listed companies reported 65.26% at the end of September 2009, slightly down from 67.59% at the end of 2008.
-The financial structure for OTC-listed companies saw better improvement as the average leverage ratio dropped to a ten year low of 66.29%, supported by a great decrease in their liabilities (Chart 3.4).
+The financial structure for OTC-listed better companies saw improvement as the average leverage ratio dropped to a ten year low of 66.29%, supported by a great decrease in their liabilities (Chart 3.4).